50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 Cameo is an app that allows celebrities to make personalized videos for a price.
 Movie and TV stars record everything from special birthday greetings to funny video roasts.
 While this might be a bit out of your price range, you can provide the same appeal by getting the manager or CEO of your group to agree to make a cameo-style video where they offer silly or heartfelt messages scripted by the winning bidder.

 If there’s a local celebrity in your area (like a TV anchor or popular media personality), you might even be able to convince them to get in on the fun by volunteering their time too!
+Make sure to tell them you’re auctioning off an item and would love for them to be the star of the show.

 26. A Year of Free Dry Cleaning